TD22057/insteon-mqtt/README.md

 ## Current Status

-This is currently under development.
+This is currently under active development.
+Code and API's are changing as I'm working out issues so the current system is fairly unstable.
+Once I get the minimum set of functionality implemented, I'll move to a more standard modem (dev branch, stable main branch) and try and keep the API's stable.

 Here's what works so far:

 - basic Insteon devices (dimmers, on/off modules, modem, smoke bridge, motion sensors)